-The information in this ESD, including the State-and-Transition Model (STM) diagram, was developed using archeological and historical data, professional experience, and scientific studies.
+The information in this ESD, including the State-and-Transition Diagram (STM)model, was developed using archeological and historical data, professional experience, and scientific studies.
 The information is representative of a dynamic set of plant communities that represent the complex interaction of several ecological processes.
-The plant composition has been determined by study of rangeland relic areas, areas protected from excessive disturbance, seasonal use pastures, short duration and time-controlled grazing strategies, and historical accounts.
+The plant composition has been determined by study of rangeland relic areas, areas protected from excessive disturbance, seasonal use pastures, short duration/time controlled grazing strategies, and historical accounts.

-The Subirrigated ecological site is characterized by three states: The Reference, Sod-bound, and Increased Bare Ground.
-The Reference State is characterized by warm-season rhizomatous tall and mid-grasses (big bluestem and prairie cordgrass), and warm-season bunch mid-grasses (little bluestem and switchgrass).
-Secondary grasses include warm-season bunch tallgrass (Indiangrass), cool-season bunch mid-grass (slender wheatgrass), and rhizomatous midgrass (western wheatgrass).
-A minor component of grass-likes such as rush, spikerush, and bulrush species; forbs and shrubs are also present.
-See the species composition list in this ESD.
-The Sod-bound State is characterized by Kentucky bluegrass, an invasive introduced species.
-The Increased Bare Ground State is characterized by remnant Kentucky bluegrass, increased foxtail barley, invasive annuals such as burningbush, and noxious weeds such as Dalmatian toadflax and leafy spurge.
+The Wetland ecological site is characterized by three states: Reference, Sod-bound, and Increased Bare Ground.
+The Reference State is characterized by warm-season rhizomatous tallgrass (prairie cordgrass), and cool-season grass-like (Nebraska sedge).
+Secondary grasses include cool-season rhizomatous midgrass (northern reedgrass), and cool-season bunchgrasses (reed canarygrass and slender wheatgrass) A minor component of grass-likes such as mountain rush (also known as Baltic rush), and other rush, spikerush, and bulrush species, and forbs and shrubs, are also present.
+(See the species composition list in this ESD).
+The Sod-bound State is characterized by mountain rush, increased cattails, and unpalatable grass-likes.
+The Increased Bare Ground State is characterized by remnant mountain rush, forbs such as smartweed and American licorice.
+Noxious weeds such as purple loosestrife may invade.

-As this site deteriorates from a combination of frequent and severe grazing, species such as mountain rush (also known as Baltic rush), scouring rush, and other grass-likes increase to form a cool-season dominated plant community.
-Kentucky bluegrass invades and eventually becomes sod-bound.
-Grasses such as big bluestem, little bluestem, prairie cordgrass, Indiangrass, and switchgrass decrease in frequency and production, and can eventually be removed from the site.
+As this site deteriorates from a combination of frequent and severe grazing, species such as spike sedge and mountain rush increase, forming a cool season dominated plant community.
+Cattails increase.
+Mountain rush eventually become sod-bound.
+Grasses such as prairie cordgrass, northern reedgrass, and slender wheatgrass decrease in frequency and production and are eventually be removed from the site.
+Grasses such as reed canarygrass may increase.
 As the site continues to deteriorate, bare ground may increase depending on water table depth.
-Kentucky bluegrass persists in a broken sod appearance.
+Grasses such as foxtail barley, common reed (Phragmites spp.) and annual rabbitsfoot grass increase or invade.
+Forbs such as smartweed and American licorice increase.
 Noxious weeds also invade.
 Once these events have occurred, it is difficult for native perennial plants to reestablish.
-Trees such as Russian olive may also invade if a seed source is available.